JaneliaSciComp/SongExplorer/README.md

 workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).

-## Customizing Architectures ##
+## Customizing the Architecture ##

 The default network architecture is a set of layered convolutions, the depth and width of which can be configured as shown above.
-SongExplorer also comes with a recurrent network as an alternative.
-To plug this in, set `architecture` in "configuration.pysh" to "recurrent".
+Should this not prove flexible enough, SongExplorer is designed with a means to supply your own TensorFlow code that implements a whiz bang architecture of any arbitrary design.
+See the minimal example in "src/plugin.py" for a template of how this works, a pared down version of which is as follows:

+  import tensorflow as tf

+  # a list of lists specifying the architecture-specific hyperparameters in the GUI
+  model_parameters = [
+    # each hyperparameter is described by a list with these entries:
+    # [ key in `model_settings`,
+    #   title in GUI,
+    #   "" for textbox or [] for pull-down,
+    #   default value,
+    #   enable logic,
+    #   callback,
+    #   required ]
+    ]

+  # a function which returns a keras model
+  def create_model(model_settings):
+      # `model_settings` is a superset of the hyperparameters above.  see src/models.py

+      # hidden_layers is used to visualize intermediate clusters in the GUI
+      hidden_layers = []

+      # 'parallelize' specifies the number of tics to evaluate simultaneously when classifying
+      ninput_tics = model_settings["context_tics"] + model_settings["parallelize"] - 1
+      input_layer = Input(shape=(ninput_tics, model_settings["nchannels"]))

+      # add custom layers here, e.g. x = Conv1D()(x)
+      # append interesting ones to hidden_layers

+      # last layer must be convolutional with nlabels as the output size
+      output_layer = Conv1D(model_settings['nlabels'], 1)(x)

+      return tf.keras.Model(inputs=input_layer, outputs=[hidden_layers, output_layer])

+In brief, two objects must be supplied in a python file:  (1) a list of `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
+Specify as the `architecture` in "configuration.pysh" the full path to this file, without the ".py" suffix.
 The buttons immediately above the configuration textbox in the GUI will change to reflect the different hyperparameters used by this architecture.
-All the workflows described above (detecting sounds, making predicions, fixing mistakes, etc) can be used with recurrent networks in an identical manner.
+All the workflows described above (detecting sounds, making predicions, fixing mistakes, etc) can be used with this custom network in an identical manner.

-One can also supply your own tensorflow code that implements a whiz bang architecture of any arbitrary design.
-Use the examples in "src/speech_commands_custom/{convolutional,recurrent}.py" as a template.
-Two objects must be supplied in this python file:  (1) a list of `model_parameters` which defines the variable names, titles, and default values to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
-Specify as the `architecture` in "configuration.pysh" the full path to this file, without the ".py" suffix.
+The default convolutional architecture is itself written as a plug-in, and can be found in src/convolutional.py.

 # Troubleshooting #